GrindeLab/STEAM/README.md

 1. Create a `map` file containing, at minimimum, the chromosome number and genetic position (in centimorgans) of each marker being tested.
 2. Estimate the admixture proportions for each individual, representing the total proportion of genetic material inherited from each ancestral population.
 (There are various ways to calculate these proportions, one of which is to calculate the genome-wide average local ancestry for each individual.)
-3. Estimate `g`, the number of generations since admixture. (*STEAM* also provides code for estimating `g` from local ancestry calls.)
+3. Estimate `g`, the number of generations since admixture.
+(We recommend you use *STEAM* for this step; see below.)

 ## Example: 2 Ancestral Populations

 For an admixture mapping study in an admixed population with two ancestral populations (e.g., African Americans), we can use either approach (analytic approximation or test statistic simulation) to estimate the genome-wide significance threshold for our study.
 The analytic approximation approach is the faster of the two options.

-Suppose we have markers spaced every 0.2 cM across 22 chromosomes, each approx. 160 cM in length.
+Suppose we have markers spaced every 0.2 cM across 22 chromosomes.
 We store the information about genetic position and chromosome for each marker in a data frame called `example_map`:

 ```r